asiftyro/launchd/README.md

-# How to create Launchd User Agents to run python script at a schedule on MacOS Catalina
+# How to create Launchd User Agent Jobs to run python script at a schedule on MacOS Catalina

 ### Steps: